lukedeo/Velox/README.md

 Functionality is exposed using the `VeloxObject` abstract base class (ABC).
 A subclass of a `velox.obj.VeloxObject` needs to implement three things in order for the library to know how to manage it.

-* Your class must be defined with a `velox.obj.register_model` decorator around it.
+* Your class must be defined with a `velox.obj.register_object` decorator around it.
 * Your class must implement a `_save` object method that takes as input a file object and does whatever is needed to save the object.
 * Your class must implement a `_load` class method (with the `@classmethod` decorator) that takes as input a file object and reconstructs and returns an instance of your class.